geoserver/geoserver/doc/en/user/docs/introduction/gettinginvolved.md

 ## Fund improvements

 A final way to help out is to push for GeoServer to be used in your own organization.
-A number of `commercial organizations <support>`{.interpreted-text role="website"} offer support for GeoServer, and any improvements made due to that funding will benefit the entire GeoServer community.
+A number of [commercial organizations](https://geoserver.org/support) offer support for GeoServer, and any improvements made due to that funding will benefit the entire GeoServer community.